trich9/MathDataScience2023/Load_from_slides.md

+--> This first section displays how to install all the packages necessary to create images.

 %%capture
-apt-get install poppler-utils
+!apt-get install poppler-utils
-pip install pdf2image
+!pip install pdf2image

-...
-...python

 from pdf2image import convert_from_path
 import requests
 import matplotlib.pyplot as plt import numpy as np from skimage.io import imread from skimage.transform import resize
+...
+...python

+--> All the essential items needed to run the slides in the format that is wanted

 ''' pyhton
 def plot(x):